knuxfanwin8/welcome-center-info/README.md

 ``SetupTarget`` is executed if ``Target`` doesn't exist, and the same thing goes for the X64 values.

-If ``SetupTargetX64`` is not specified/is empty or the file to which the value points

 If the full path to the file (for example ``C:\Users\knuxfanwin8\file.exe``) is not specified, the program looks for the file with the specified filename in its own directory

 Example: let's say the Welcome Center directory is C:\WelcomeCenter.
 If we write ``Target=C:\File\file.exe`` Welcome Center will open ``file.exe`` in the ``C:\File`` directory, but if we only write ``Target=file.exe`` the program will open ``file.exe`` in the ``C:\WelcomeCenter`` directory.